The Ultimate Guide to Compressed Air Resin Dryers for Plastics Processors

 It’s worth emphasizing: airflow is the absolute critical factor in drying performance.
 Heat provides the energy to drive moisture out of the pellet.
 Dew point determines how much moisture the air can absorb.
 But airflow is what actually penetrates the resin bed, distributes that heat to every pellet, and carries the moisture away.
 Without sufficient airflow and pressure, even perfectly heated, ultra-dry air won’t reach the pellets that need it most.
 The upper portions of your hopper will remain cold and under-dried, no matter what your temperature gauge reads at the heater.

-But it’s important to understand that ordinary compressed air dryers have carried two major problems that processors have been forced to work around.
-First, they delivered inconsistent drying performance because they were completely dependent on varying compressor performance conditions—vulnerable to dew point fluctuations that happened without warning.
+But it’s important to understand that ordinary compressed air dryers have carried three compounding problems that processors have been forced to work around.
+First, they delivered inconsistent drying performance because they were completely dependent on varying compressor performance conditions…vulnerable to dew point fluctuations that happened without warning.
 Second, once you pushed past about 10 pounds per hour, they consumed so much compressed air that plant compressors couldn’t keep up.
-The result: unpredictable part quality and limited throughput.
-That’s why many processors defaulted to desiccant wheel or bead dryers for larger jobs, despite the added moving parts, maintenance, and operating costs.
+Third, and most critically, single-flow designs could only push heated air from the bottom of the hopper.
+By the time that air fought its way through the dense resin bed and reached the upper half of the hopper, it had lost most of its heat and drying power.
+The result: the upper resin bed stayed cold and under-dried, the inside of pellets never reached the temperature needed to drive out trapped internal moisture, and processors experienced unpredictable part quality they couldn’t diagnose or explain.

 Over the years, compressed air dryers have taken three main forms: